ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 then the user should run ``conda activate workflow_tools``.
 This will activate the ``workflow_tools`` conda environment.
 The command(s) will vary from system to system, but the user should see ``(workflow_tools)`` in front of the Terminal prompt at this point.

-..
-COMMENT: Containers are old and still say regional_workflow...

 .. _SetUpConfigFileC:

 Configure the Workflow